200hr YOGA TEACHER TRAINING

 Minta is a yoga teacher, facilitator-trainer, conscious activist and social entrepreneur with a B.A. in Yoga Studies.
 Her teachings include an integrated understanding of the body through detailed alignment and breath-awareness, as well as inspirational readings that poetically bridge yogic lifestyle concepts on the mat with everyday life.
 She teaches how to use props and variations to help her students move with integrity.
 Minta also works with the nonprofit, Embody Love Movement, through which she guides participants on a transformational journey to find inner peace and outer purpose through self-acceptance.
 She credits yoga entirely for reminding her to live imperfectly with great delight!

 In this training Minta will support students in the study of asana practice.
 You can learn more about Minta here.

 The investment for this year-long certification program is $3,500.

-Full tuition is due by March 31, 2019.
-Payment plans are available.
+Full tuition is due by March 15th, 2019.
+There are 5 payment options: